August 20, 2025

 Lean muscle plays a critical role in both short-term weight loss and long-term health.
 It is the body’s metabolic engine, helping regulate calorie burn, glucose sensitivity, and mobility.
 Muscle helps people stay active, pain-free, and physically resilient.
 Losing muscle, especially during rapid weight loss, slows metabolism and increases risk of injury, fatigue, and MSK conditions.

-- 77% of members are overweight or obese
+- 76% of Pulse members are overweight or obese

 Why muscle retention matters more than weight loss alone